Alberni Pacific Railway

 The Alberni Pacific Railway is a heritage railway originating in Port Alberni, British Columbia.
-The Alberni Pacific Railway returned to operations along the Port Alberni Waterfront in Summer of 2024, and is expected to run until the end of September.
+The Alberni Pacific Railway returned to operations along the Port Alberni Waterfront in summer of 2024, and is expected to run until the end of September.
 The Santa Train will also return in 2024 along with other popular events.

+History

+The Alberni Pacific Railway began heritage operations in 1984 overseen by the Western Vancouver Island Industrial Heritage Society.
+Their primary motive power was Alberni Pacific No. 2 Two-Spot, which was retired in 1996 and replaced by the No. 7 steam locomotive.

+On June 16, 2026, a fire engulfed the restored 1930s Comox Logging and Railway No. 104 crew speeder, destroying the rail car entirely.
+This came after repeated vandalism to the speeder, volunteer vehicles, and general railway equipment, with the electrical cables coupling passenger cars being cut on June 8.
+A group of three youth were promptly arrested after security footage found them to have started the fire inside the rail car before quickly escaping.
+The railway intends to preserve the crew speeder and restore it in the future if possible.

 Rolling stock

-The railway is powered by locomotive No. 7 - a 1929 Baldwin 2-8-2ST steam locomotive departing from the 1912 CPR Station.
+The railway is powered by locomotive No. 7, a 1929 Baldwin 2-8-2ST steam locomotive departing from the 1912 CPR Station.
 It uses rebuilt Canadian National Railway transfer cabooses as passenger cars.
 The 40-minute excursions go to the McLean Mill National Historic Site.